 Pyunkang Yul Essence Toner at Ohlolly Beauty for $19 for 200ml

 Pyunkang Yul Moisture Serum at Ohlolly Beauty for $27 for 100ml

 Get 10% off your first purchase with my referral link.

-I think that these products are great value for the quality and the amount you get.
+I think that these products are great value for the quality and the amount you get (the toner even made it onto my list of KBeauty Budget Best Buys!).
 I’d also highly recommend purchasing from Ohlolly Beauty.
 These ladies were the first to curate Pyunkang Yul products for the North American market and they put a lot of work into testing these products, translating the packaging when they only used to come in Korean, and working with the Korean brand to provide English labels.
 They are dedicated to educating and spreading the love of KBeauty, and aren’t just in this to make a quick buck.
 I have met them a couple times and they are genuinely lovely human beings (and they never asked me to say that).

 I purchased these products myself, albeit with a discount provided by Ohlolly Beauty.
 I have no obligation to review these products.
 As always, this review offers my honest opinion.